joebobmiles/experis-bowling-game/README.md

           the order they are completed?
           * I only consider this because of JavaScript's async logic and a desire to avoid a race condition.
+  * Pivoting hard to a more productive angle.
+    * Instead of getting stuck into the weeds about the logic and backend, I'm pivoting to building the UI and figuring out how to, as simply as possible, manage the state of the application.
+    * As I pivot, I'm looking solely at the UI and stripping down everything to as bare as I can get.
+      * Use an array of dictionaries for storing frame information.
+      * In that array, store Tk variables that are mapped to entries and labels as necessary.
+      * Attach a magic "resolver" that will compute the scores.
+    * OK, not as productive as I had imagined: how the hell do I implement the feature for jumping to the next entry?
+      * I did shoot myself in the foot by not preserving references to the entries I created.
+      * It is also complicated by nesting things in frames.
+  * New day, new patience.
+    * Good to learn that the default behavior in Tkinter on validation failure is to prevent a change in an entry.
+      * Probably attributed to using the %P selector, which grabs the new value.
+    * I'm looking at building a MVVM architecture.
+      * MVC doesn't lend itself well to desktop applications in my experience.
+      * Tkinter manages the core view, we provide a view model for frames that map the model frames to a usable view.
+        * For speed, I might combine the model and view model into a single class so that I don't have to monkey too much with architecture and hopefully avoid more gotchas.

 ---